jacebenson/jace.pro/content/post/2017-08-15-workflow/index.md

 activity won't know to use the new value until you check it out, then recreate the switch, and check it back in.
 Because of this, I use If activities.
-It is more activities but, because the If activities are scripted, they won't break when you modify the variable.
+It is more activities but, because the If activities are scripted, they won't break when you change the variable.
 If activities used to allow you to create any number of "result" boxes below, one of them being an "else" but now If's only allow yes and no for results.
 Below is an example Switch Workflow and it in the If pattern.